 Maddux mowed down the heart of the Indians’ order in the eighth, dispatching Thome and Ramirez on easy groundballs and inducing Sandy Alomar Jr. to pop out to first base.
 In the ninth, the Indians threatened briefly — thanks again to the speed of Kenny Lofton.
 With one out, he sliced a single to left field for the Indians’ second hit of the game.
 He boldly tried to advance to third base on Vizquel’s groundout and scored when McGriff’s throw across the diamond skipped past Chipper Jones.
 But Maddux retired Baerga on a foul popup to Jones to end the game and give the Braves a 3-2 win.

 Maddux threw 95 pitches, 63 for strikes.
-It was only the third recorded instance in World Series history that a pitcher threw a complete game in fewer than 100 pitches.6 He allowed just four balls to reach the outfield and faced three batters over the minimum.
+It was only the 11th recorded instance in World Series history that a pitcher threw a complete game in fewer than 100 pitches; no one has done it since Maddux.6 He allowed just four balls to reach the outfield and faced three batters over the minimum.

 “I don’t think you will ever see anyone pitch better than you saw Greg Maddux pitch tonight,” Hargrove said.
 “He just dominated that game.”7

 Maddux’s teammate, John Smoltz, called it a “masterpiece,” adding, “One thing [is] for sure: He put to rest the tag that he can’t pitch in the postseason.
 I don’t think he’ll ever have to hear that again.”8

 In addition to the sources cited in the Notes, the author consulted box scores and play-by-play at Baseball-Reference.com and Retrosheet.org.